Hanceville, ALpublicwallacestate.edu

 Pleasant days counts days per year with a mean temperature of 55–75°F, a high at or below 90°F, a low at or above 45°F, and little precipitation — a transparent comfort measure, not a weighting we invented.
 Computed from Open-Meteo ERA5 daily history (2019–2023).
 Natural-hazard risk is the county’s composite rating from the FEMA National Risk Index.

-Wallace State offers over 50 associate degree and certificate programs across academic, health, and technical fields.
-The college is authorized to award Associate in Arts (AA), Associate in Science (AS), and Associate in Applied Science (AAS) degrees.
-Popular programs include liberal arts, health sciences, and technical trades.
-The , ensuring personalized attention.
-Programs are designed to prepare students for immediate workforce entry or seamless transfer to four-year institutions.
+The academic engine at Wallace State is its portfolio of over 50 associate degree and certificate programs across three main divisions: academic, health, and technical fields.
+The college is authorized to award the Associate in Arts (AA), Associate in Science (AS), and Associate in Applied Science (AAS) degrees.
+Its offerings are deeply pragmatic, designed to lead directly to skilled employment or transfer.